berenm/swang/swang/README.rst

   - ``CamelCase`` / ``camel``: alpha numeric characters, words starting with upper case letter
   - ``camelBack`` / ``camel_back``: alpha numeric characters, words starting with upper case letter except first

 The available elements are the following.
-Many styles fallback to a more general styles if not defined.
+Many styles fallback to a more general style if not defined.

 - ``namespace``: any namespace